Publish to learn

 Nudge the scoring pool when you need to

 organic_score on ads_content rows decays over time.
-A post that was a top performer two weeks ago slides down the ranking as it ages, which makes room for fresh winners.
-Layers runs this for you on a 6-hour cadence.
+Older winners slide down the ranking as they age, which makes room for fresh winners.
+Layers runs this scoring for you.

 If you need to force a creative into or out of the pool - say, a top performer you want to keep eligible past normal decay, or a post the customer asked you to stop promoting - use the override: